pthom/imgui_bundle/bindings/imgui_bundle/doc/imgui_bundle_demo_parts/ibd_words_author.adoc.md

 As mentioned in the intro,

-[ImGui Bundle](https://github.com/pthom/imgui_bundle) is a bundle for [Dear ImGui](https://github.com/ocornut/imgui), including various powerful libraries from its ecosystem.
+[Dear ImGui Bundle](https://github.com/pthom/imgui_bundle) is a bundle for [Dear ImGui](https://github.com/ocornut/imgui), including various powerful libraries from its ecosystem.
 It enables to easily create ImGui applications in C++ and Python, under Windows, macOS, and Linux.
 It is aimed at application developers, researchers, and beginner developers who want to quickly get started.

-ImGui Bundle aims to make applications prototyping fast and easy, in a multiplatform / multi-tooling context.
+Dear ImGui Bundle aims to make applications prototyping fast and easy, in a multiplatform / multi-tooling context.
 The intent is to reduce the time between an idea and a first GUI prototype down to almost zero.

 It is well adapted for